0

 Évry Cathedral opened its doors to the public on 11 April 1995, was dedicated on Easter 1996, and was visited by Pope John-Paul II on 22 August 1997.
 Self-directed tours of the cathedral with audioguides and group tours are available daily, including Sunday.

-Text imported from Wikipedia article "Évry Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Évry Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants